appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

+The AI Tool MUST define and enforce lifecycle termination for user- or administrator-initiated connector unlinking or removal, withdrawal of persistent connector or account authorization, account deactivation, credential revocation, and termination of session-scoped authority.
+Refusal or cancellation of a single action prompt is not withdrawal of persistent connector or account authorization.
+Ending an Agent login session invalidates authority scoped to that session; it does not automatically invalidate a separately established persistent connector grant unless the documented connector lifecycle specifies that result.

-The AI Tool MUST define and enforce lifecycle termination for connector disconnection, user-consent revocation, account deactivation, credential revocation, and session termination.
-After revocation becomes effective, the Tool MUST reject new actions and MUST NOT begin uncommitted queued work using the revoked authority.
-Revoked credentials, cached capabilities, Tool-controlled approval artifacts, callbacks, and automatic retries MUST NOT authorize subsequent activity.
+After a revocation becomes effective, the Tool MUST reject new actions and MUST NOT begin uncommitted queued work using the revoked authority.
+Revoked credentials, cached capabilities, Tool-controlled approval artifacts, and automatic retries MUST NOT authorize subsequent activity.
+A callback MAY reconcile the status of an action committed before revocation but MUST NOT authorize a new external side effect.
 The implementation MUST document the maximum time required for each supported revocation event to take effect.

 If an irreversible action was already committed before revocation, the Tool MUST report its status accurately and MUST NOT represent it as cancelled or rolled back unless that result is confirmed by the authoritative downstream system.